istio/istio.io/content/docs/concepts/security/index.md

 1. The above CSR process repeats periodically for rotation.

-### Runtime phase

-1. The outbound traffic from a client is rerouted to its local sidecar Envoy.

-1. The client side Envoy starts a mutual TLS handshake with the server side Envoy.
-   During the handshake, it also does a secure naming check to verify that the service account presented in the server certificate is authorized to run the target service.

-1. The client side Envoy and the server side Envoy establish a mutual TLS connection, and the traffic is forwarded from the client side Envoy to the server side Envoy.

-1. The server side Envoy does authorization on the traffic.

-1. The server side Envoy forwards the traffic to the server service through local TCP connections.

-## Istio Citadel and Node Agent (upcoming)
+### Node Agent in Kubernetes(upcoming)

-In the near future, Istio will use node agent for certificate/key provision, as shown in the figure below.
+In the near future, Istio will use node agent in Kubernetes for certificate/key provision, as shown in the figure below.
-Note that the deployment flow for on-prem machines is the same so we only describe K8s scenario.
+Note that the identity provision flow for on-prem machines is the same so we only describe the Kubernetes scenario.

 {{< image width="80%" ratio="56.25%"
     link="./node_agent.svg"